Trusted-AI/AIX360/README.md

 * Put a star on this repository.

-* Share your success stories with others in the [AI Explainability 360 Community](https://aix360.slack.com).
+* Share your success stories with us and others in the [AI Explainability 360 Community](https://aix360.slack.com).

 ## AIX360 Videos